amine-kherroubi/portfolio-and-blog/guides/tagging_and_filtering.md

 Your project content here...
 ```

-2. The portfolio index will automatically include it
+2. The work index will automatically include it
-3. A dynamic route at `/portfolio/[slug]` will render it
+3. A dynamic route at `/work/[slug]` will render it

 ## Extending the System